Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/19/2024</td>
+<td align="center">10/20/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GZ7UDQ81K/am-i-actually-just-some-unseasoned-rando-who-drops-in-for-the-last-episode-with-the-losing-heroine">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUWKJV2/meeting-the-traveler">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Yanami asks Nukumizu to arrange an adult date.
-As Yanami's old friends are gradually realizing<br>that she doesn't actually have a steady boyfriend, she wants to maintain her charade with<br>a fake date.</p>
+<p align="center">Workshop Manager Io announces a game in which all participants will compete for a spot<br>on the floating ship.
+As each team prepares for the start of the game, Viole<br>rescues a Traveller being chased by a security robot in a back alley.</p>
 </td>
 </tr>
 </table>